davidesidoti/astrocourse/PROGRESS.md

 ## Recent Updates

 **March 26, 2025 (Latest)**
-- Continued development of the Stellar Astrophysics Module
+- Started development of the Black Hole Physics Module
-- Implemented the tenth section:
+- Implemented the first section:
+  - Event Horizons and Singularities - Covering introduction to black holes, historical development, event horizons, singularities, cosmic censorship hypothesis, causal structure, mathematical descriptions, and observational evidence
+- Created comprehensive module plan and structure for the Black Hole Physics Module
+- Previously completed the Stellar Astrophysics Module with ten comprehensive sections:
   - Variable Stars and Binary Systems - Covering binary star systems, eclipsing binary stars, intrinsic variable stars (Cepheids, RR Lyrae, etc.), eruptive and cataclysmic variables, asteroseismology, and mathematical framework
-- Previously implemented the ninth section:
   - Stellar Endpoints - Covering white dwarfs, neutron stars, black holes, supernovae, planetary nebulae, multi-messenger astronomy of stellar endpoints, and exotic compact objects
-- Previously implemented the eighth section:
   - Stellar Atmospheres and Spectroscopy - Covering structure of stellar atmospheres, radiative transfer, spectral line formation, spectroscopic analysis techniques, stellar winds and mass loss, stellar activity and magnetic fields, and spectroscopic binaries
-- Previously implemented the seventh section:
   - Star Classification and the Hertzsprung-Russell Diagram - Covering historical development of stellar classification, spectral classification systems, physical basis of spectral features, the H-R diagram and its features, stellar populations, and observational techniques
-- Previously implemented the sixth section:
   - Energy Transport in Stellar Interiors - Covering radiative, convective, and conductive energy transport mechanisms, temperature gradients, opacity sources, energy transport in different types of stars, and observational evidence
-- Previously implemented the fifth section:
   - Nuclear Fusion - Covering nuclear physics fundamentals, hydrogen fusion processes (PP chain and CNO cycle), helium fusion and beyond, neutrino production and detection, energy transport in stellar interiors, and connection to stellar lifetimes
-- Also implemented the fourth section:
   - The Interstellar Medium and Star-Forming Regions - Covering the composition and structure of the interstellar medium, molecular clouds, star-forming regions, feedback mechanisms, and observational techniques
-- Previous accomplishments:
-  - Created comprehensive module plan and structure for the Stellar Astrophysics Module
-  - Implemented the first three sections:
   - Stellar Formation - Covering molecular clouds, gravitational collapse, accretion disks, and protostellar evolution
   - Stellar Structure - Explaining hydrostatic equilibrium, energy transport, stellar models, and the equations of stellar structure
   - Stellar Evolution - Detailing main sequence evolution, post-main sequence phases, nucleosynthesis, and final stages of stellar life
 - Developed interactive elements for the stellar astrophysics sections:
+  - Stellar Formation Simulator - For visualizing the process of star formation from molecular clouds
+  - Stellar Structure Visualizer - For exploring the internal structure of stars with different masses, ages, and compositions
+- Each section includes detailed explanations, mathematical formulations, practice problems with solutions, and further reading recommendations
+- Updated TODO.md and PROGRESS.md to reflect completion of these sections
     - Stellar Formation Simulator - For visualizing the process of star formation from molecular clouds
     - Stellar Structure Visualizer - For exploring the internal structure of stars with different masses, ages, and compositions
 - Each section includes detailed explanations, mathematical formulations, practice problems with solutions, and further reading recommendations